mahajrod/MACE/README.md

 # Disclaimer

-**MACE** is still in a pre-alpha stage and under heavy development.
+**MACE** is still in a pre-alpha stage and under a heavy development.
 The documentation has many gaps and scripts likely have many bugs or are not user-friendly yet.
 I highly encourage everyone to report any observed bugs, problems and suggestions by opening an issue in the MACE repository.
 Suggestion on new scripts and plots are very welcome too.